Daniel Kumler Flickinger: Missionary Secretary

 During the twenty-eight years Daniel Flickinger served as Secretary, he made six trips to Africa to organize, counsel and encouraged the missionaries there.
 Concerning a trip during the Winter of 1861-62, Daniel wrote:

 I paid the entire expense of that trip to Africa and back on sail vessels, which, however, was a small matter in comparison to the discomfort and sufferings which I endured.
 On my way out, a fearful gale filled my cabin with water, and on my way home, an equally severe storm was encountered.
 Then the ship was short of provisions on the home voyage.
 For two weeks the only food we had was wormy bread, "sow belly," as the sailors called it, and black coffee.
 The captain and crew were very profane, and their only passenger was much neglected.

 He had a personal conference with President Abraham Lincoln once, concerning establishing a school in Vicksburg, Mississippi for former slaves.
 The school was started, at one time employing as many as nine teachers.
 But after the end of the American Civil War the school was discontinued.
 Flickinger also was instrumental in establishing a mission in Germany, visiting it eight times.

 Rev. Flickinger also was called upon to solicit funds for other departments and interests of his denomination from time to time.
 A conspicuous example of his success was the endowment of the Flickinger Chair in Otterbein University (now College).

 Otterbein University

-In 1880 the university honored Daniel Kumler Flickinger by bestowing upon him the honorary degree Doctor of Divinity.
-For many years Daniel in turn served the College as one of its most efficient trustees.
-While his chief interest always was the cause of missions, he gave most generously of his own means as well as of his time and effort to every phase of the work of the Church, especially one of its chief Universities.
+In 1880, the university awarded Flickinger an honorary degree Doctor of Divinity.
+He subsequently served the college for many years as a trustee.
+Although his primary focus was missionary work, he also contributed financially and through his time and effort to various activities of the Church, including the university.